classgraph/classgraph/README.md

  * given superinterface is found on the classpath.
  *
  * @param superInterface
- *            The superinterface to match (i.e. the interface that subinterfaces need to extend to match).
+ *            The superinterface to match (i.e. the interface that subinterfaces
+ *            need to extend).
  * @param subinterfaceMatchProcessor
  *            the SubinterfaceMatchProcessor to call when a match is found.
  */